ashutosh1802/Cognifyz_Technologies_Tasks/README.md

 ✅ **L-3 Task 2: Cuisine Analysis & Ratings**
 - Objective: Analyze the relationship between cuisine types and restaurant ratings.
 - Technologies Used: Python, Pandas, NumPy, Matplotlib, Seaborn
-- Dataset: zomato.csv
+- Dataset: `zomato.csv`
-- Operations:
-Handle missing values and convert ratings to numeric.
+- Operations: 1)Handle missing values and convert ratings to numeric.
-Split cuisines_type to analyze individual cuisines.
+2)Split cuisines_type to analyze individual cuisines.
-Identify top cuisines based on average rating.
+3)Identify top cuisines based on average rating.
-Identify most popular cuisines based on number of ratings.
+4)Identify most popular cuisines based on number of ratings.
-Visualize insights using bar plots and box plots.
+5)Visualize insights using bar plots and box plots.

 ## 🛠️ How to Use